CSV Converter

 Can I edit the table directly?

-Why would I add a UTF-8 BOM to CSV?
+Why add a UTF-8 BOM to CSV?

-Is my data uploaded anywhere?
+Is my data uploaded to your servers?

 SHA Hash Function Cryptography